SevenLims/Fleet_Tracking_System/README.md

 # Fleet_Tracking_System
-This is the repo for Distributed Computer Systems Course.

 There are 3 main siginificant outputs (Insights of truck conditions, Alert email of repairing truck that sends to drivers, fleet tracking operations) in the system.
 Personal contirbution focused on fleet tracking.